 When you and your design team work with frameless stencils, prototype SMT stencils, or rework stencils, you need a PCB stencil maker and design software that provides uniformity, efficiency, and reliability.
 Altium Designer offers a unified approach for layer stacks, stencil materials, marker identification locations, and foil thickness.
 In addition, Altium Designer ensures the correctness of your surface mount device connections by assisting with your project through the entire design process.

-The tools found within Altium Designer assist with avoiding problems with the stencil, whether it’s a laser-cut stainless steel metal stencil, a simple mini stencil, or anything in between.
+The tools found within Altium Designer assist with avoiding problems with the circuit board stencil, whether it’s a laser-cut stainless steel metal stencil, a simple mini stencil, or any DIY PCB stencil in between.
 As you work with Surface Mount Devices, the size of the components decreases the effectiveness of solder paste stencil printers.
 Incorrect stencils can lead to problems with PCB reliability.
 Poor stencil resolution or stencils with ragged edges decrease the joint edge definition and can lead to the over-application of solder paste.
 The uneven distribution of solder paste can allow bridges to form and cause shorting.

 Selecting the proper foil thickness depends on the types of devices loaded onto the PCB.
 For example, some component packages—such as 0.020” pitch Small Outline Integrated Circuits (SOIC) need a thinner solder paste stencil than 0.050” pitch SOICs.
-With solder paste stencil thicknesses ranging from 0.001” to 0.030” and foil thicknesses ranging from 0.004” to 0.007”, controlling the volume of solder paste deposited on the board and preventing poor solder joints can become a design issue.
+With solder paste stencil program thicknesses ranging from 0.001” to 0.030” and foil thicknesses ranging from 0.004” to 0.007”, controlling the volume of solder paste deposited on the board and preventing poor solder joints can become a design issue.
 Altium Designer automatically calculates the precise stencil and foil thicknesses along with the precise stencil aperture dimensions and marker identification locations for your Printed Circuit Board design and components.

 Working through your board shapes can ensure that you understand what soldering needs your circuit board has.
 Alt text: Printed circuit maintaining)